Edragon/edragon.github.io/Board-dat/IDD/IDD1013-DAT/IDD1013-DAT.md

 ### Jumper Setup for E-line
 - solder pins on E-18 and add jumper
-- solder pins on E-SEL1 and add jumper
+- ~~solder pins on E-SEL1 and add jumper~~

 ![](2024-03-01-13-44-43.png)

+Updated by customer:

+- 1) putting a jumper to E-18;
+- 2) consider the panel as 64x64 and set number of panels to 2 instead of 1.

 ## ref